-The mounting surfaces for the transducer should be flat and parallel to each other.
+The mounting surface for the transducer should be flat and true to the web path.
 Remove any loose paint, rust or scale from the machine frame before mounting.
 A clean metallic surface helps ensure that the body of the transducer is at frame potential.